Ishwaryaprogrammer/Portfolio/README.md

 # Portfolio
-This repository showcases my portfolio projects, including backend systems, AI solutions, and web applications.
-Each project demonstrates my skills in technologies like Node.js, React, MongoDB, Python, and more.
-Feel free to explore and get a deeper look at how I approach problem-solving and development.
+Welcome to my portfolio!
+I’m Ishwarya, and here you’ll find my journey through backend development, AI, and web technologies.
+From building scalable web apps with Node.js and React to diving into AI projects, I’m passionate about creating solutions that matter.
+Take a look at my work, and feel free to reach out — let’s make something awesome together!